1999 European Parliament election in the Netherlands: Electoral alliances

 No lists formed an electoral alliance.

 Numbering of the candidates list

 Results

 Voter turnout was a record low for a national election of just 30.02%.
 In the election the GreenLeft performed particularly well quadrupling their seats from one to four.
 The Socialist Party won its first seat.
 These gains were made at the cost of the Christian Democratic Appeal, Democrats 66 and the PvdA, which lost one, two and two seats respectively.

-Seat assignment

-Electoral quota

-The electoral quota is the number of votes needed for one seat.

-It is the total valid number of votes divided by the number of seats.

-For this election it was 3,544,408 valid votes, divided by 31 seats.